w3c/epub-tests/CONTRIBUTING.md

 1. Run the EPUB through [EPUBCheck](https://www.w3.org/publishing/epubcheck/) to ensure you didn't make any silly mistakes.
    Fix if you did.
 Your EPUBCheck version must be up to date; the program evolves with the specification…

+    (Note that you can also run epubcheck with the `--mode exp` flag on the original, uncompressed, folder; this may make the process easier.)

 2. Create a pull request for your test change with the uncompressed folder.
 Please ensure the PR's description clearly indicates which statement is being tested.